 - Are emotions from the past resurfacing in my new relationship?

 Remarrying can bring up unresolved feelings from a previous marriage for both adults and their children.
-It is important not to play out old hurts and frustrations on the new marriage.
+It is important not to play out old hurts and frustrations in the new marriage.

 Be aware of strong emotional reactions you may have to your new partner.
 They can be a response to an unresolved past issue.
-It’s ok to have these feelings but you need to acknowledge they are affected by your past experiences.
+It’s okay to have these feelings but acknowledge that they may be affected by your past experiences.

 If you find it difficult to deal with any unresolved anger, grief or frustration, you can talk it through with your new partner, or get some support from a counsellor or support service.